walkerlj0/Selenium_Course_Example_Code/content/preface.md

 ## About The Examples In This Book

 The examples in this book are written in Java.
 If Java isn't your preferred language, the strategies and patterns used here are applicable regardless of your tech stack.
-Alternatively, this book is also available in the Ruby programming language.
+Alternatively, this book is also available in C#, JavaScript, Python, and Ruby.
 Go [here](https://seleniumguidebook.com/) for details.

 The tests in this book are written to exercise functionality from an open source project called the-internet -- available on [GitHub](https://github.com/tourdedave/the-internet) and viewable through [a Heroku site](http://the-internet.herokuapp.com/).

-The test examples are written to run against [JUnit](http://junit.org/), with [Maven](http://maven.apache.org/) managing the third party dependencies.
+The test examples are written to run in [JUnit](http://junit.org/), with [Maven](http://maven.apache.org/) managing the third party dependencies.

 ## How To Read This Book